khangtu22/email-spam-ml-django/README.md

 # email-spam-classifier
 This project's purpose is to classify email is spam or ham.
+We implemented on PyCharm.
 ## Steps
 * Make a virtual environment using:
 ```